Understanding Inference-Time Token Allocation and Coverage Limits in Agentic Hardware Verification: Conclusion

 \section{Conclusion}

 We presented CovAgent, a two-tiered open-source agentic framework for hardware verification coverage closure, enabling systematic study of inference-time token allocation and coverage hole classification.
-Across 19 designs spanning 100-8500 LOC, our analysis yields three key findings.
-First, our coverage hole taxonomy reveals that residual coverage holes are split between methodology-bound ceilings (tied-off hardware, infeasible boundaries, dead code) and reasoning frontiers (protocol sequencing, pipeline warm-up, timing precision) — with protocol model construction as the dominant remaining challenge.
-Second, our token allocation analysis shows that only 12–18\% of inference-time tokens produce actual testbench code, while design comprehension reasoning scales superlinearly with design size (30–40x from small to large designs).
-Third, domain-specific workflow (annotated source feedback, structured tools, cumulative coverage merging) yields 4–13x token reduction at coverage parity compared to a general-purpose baseline.
-By exposing both the limits and opportunities of agentic verification, CovAgent provides a foundation for building more efficient and practically deployable verification systems.
+Across 19 designs, our analysis yields three key findings.
+First, the token allocation analysis enabled by our framework shows that only 12–18\% of inference-time tokens produce actual testbench code, while design comprehension reasoning scales disproportionately with design size.
+Second, the agent-generated human-audited coverage hole taxonomy reveals that residual coverage holes are split between methodology-bound ceilings (tied-off hardware, infeasible boundaries, dead code) and reasoning frontiers (protocol sequencing, pipeline warm-up, timing precision).
+Third, domain-specific workflow (annotated source feedback, structured tools, cumulative coverage merging) yields 4–13$\times$ token reduction at coverage parity compared to a general-purpose baseline.
+By exposing both the limits and opportunities of agentic verification, CovAgent provides empirical insights for building more efficient and practically deployable verification systems.